The Essential Guide to Generative AI: What You Should Know in 2025

 PixelRNN And PixelCNN

-These models are used to generate images pixel by pixel.
-PixelRNN models generate pixels sequentially, while PixelCNN models use a convolutional neural network to model the conditional distribution of each pixel.
+These models generate images pixel by pixel.
+PixelRNN models generate pixels sequentially, while PixelCNN models use a convolutional neural network to model each pixel’s conditional distribution.

 Transformative Models